ANDREW CHAPMAN, LMSW

-Andrew Chapman is currently the guiding teacher and director of programming at Wild Heart Meditation Center in Nashville.
-Andrew manages programming and also facilitates weekly meditation groups, monthly workshops, and intensive study courses.
+Andrew is currently the guiding teacher and co-director at Wild Heart Meditation Center in Nashville.
+Andrew and also facilitates weekly meditation groups, monthly workshops, and intensive study courses.

 Over the past several years, Andrew has worked one-on-one with Rebel Saint Dharma teacher, Dave Smith, to deepen his personal mindfulness practice and develop greater competency as a group facilitator.
 Andrew has also spent several months in meditative training on silent retreat practice, including extensive month-long training in both the Thai Forest (via Ajahn Sucitto) & Burmese (via Panditarama Forest Meditation Center in Myanmar) methods of practice.
 In the Spring of 2017, Andrew graduated from a 2.5-year Community Dharma Leadership training through Spirit Rock Meditation Center, where he received authorization to teach the Dharma.